Advanced Water Purification

-The Advanced Water Purification Demonstration Project, funded through a $3 million state grant, will include the planning, design, installation and operation of a demonstration plant using Advanced Water Treatment (AWT) technologies that meet or exceed the California Public Health Department’s draft regulations.
+The Advanced Water Purification Demonstration Project, will include the planning, design, installation and operation of a demonstration plant using Advanced Water Treatment technologies that meet or exceed the California Public Health Department’s draft regulations.
 The water produced during this phase is for testing purposes only and will not be utilized in the drinking water system.

 In addition to the Demonstration Project, Padre Dam continues to study the Santee Basin Aquifer to determine its feasibility and capacity for the Advanced Water Purification Project.
 Electrical Resistivity field testing was completed in March 2013 providing initial data on the depth and breadth of the aquifer.
 In March 2014, test wells were drilled to provide additional data on the aquifer.

-The Advanced Water Purification Demonstration Project is being funded by a state grant and will not impact water rates.
+The Advanced Water Purification Demonstration Project is funded by a state grant and will not impact water rates.

 Rigorous Purification Process

 During the Demonstration Project, the purified water will be tested daily to ensure it meets the public health objectives for California Public Health Department approval.
 The ultimate goal is to develop a proven full-scale project that utilizes water produced within the District to serve Padre Dam Municipal Water District’s customers.

-The Advanced Water Purification Demonstration Project is expected to last approximately three years.
+The Demonstration Project is expected to last approximately three years.
 Work on the project began in fall of 2013, with construction of the facility breaking ground in October 2014 and will be operating for demonstration and testing purposed until summer of 2016.
 This timeline includes a full year of facility operation.
 At that time, the Demonstration Project will produce approximately 100,000 gallons of AWT water per day for demonstration and testing purposes.